leemason/polycast/README.md

 Once installed you create broadcastable events exactly the same as you do now (using the ShouldBroadcast trait), except you have a way to consume those events via browsers without the need for nodejs/redis or an external library to be installed/purchased.

-This package doesnt aim to compete with libraries or solutions such as PRedis/SocketIO/Pusher.
+This package doesn't aim to compete with libraries or solutions such as PRedis/SocketIO/Pusher.
 But what it does do is provide a working solution for situations where you can't install nodejs and run a websocket server, or where the cost of services like Pusher aren't feasible.

 The package utilizes vanilla javascript timeouts and ajax requests to "simulate" a realtime experience.
 It does so by saving the broadcastable events in the database, via a setTimeout javascript ajax request, polls the packages receiver url and distrubutes the payloads via javascript callbacks.

+To add to the simulation of realtime events each event found is parsed from the time its requested, and when the event was fired.
+The difference in seconds is then used to delay the callbacks firing on that specific event.

+What this does is prevent every event callback dumping into the dom when the ajax request has completed, but instead fires then in sequence as if it was loading live.

+To the user the only real difference to websockets is that they will be a few seconds behind (depending on the polling option provided "default 5 seconds").

 I have tried to keep the javascript api similar to current socket solutions to reduce the learning curve.